ONSdigital/eq-cir-management-ui/README.md

 ## ONS Design System

-The ONS design system needs to be installed using [yarn](https://classic.yarnpkg.com/en/).
+The ONS design system needs to be installed using [npm](https://www.npmjs.com/).
-Ensure yarn is installed by running `yarn --version`.
+To install the ONS Design System npm package you will need to install [node.js](https://nodejs.org/en/).
+Then:

-- Run `yarn` from the project root directory.
+- Run `npm install` from the project root directory.

 This will install the design system into a local node_modules folder.
 The `@ons/design-system` package is then automatically added to the jinja configuration.